MeV2V2/project_management_application/README.md

 Furthermore, development has been halted on this project despite the presence of several bugs.
 Overall though, the project is fully operational, however, as of 11/03/2025, is not deployed.

+About:
+This project aims to develop a project management application suitable to agile teams.
+For more information, reports within the 'docs' file are available.

 Required modules:

 Node.js